Skip to content

 Step 4: Prepare for conciliation

-We conduct conciliations to suit the nature of the dispute and the circumstances of the parties.
-Your Dispute Resolution Officer will work with both parties to assess and understand the dispute and determine the best way forward.
+We will work with both parties to assess and understand the dispute and determine the best way forward.

-All parties to the dispute must attend conciliation, which will be facilitated by an experienced conciliator.
+All parties must attend conciliation, which will be facilitated by an experienced conciliator.

 You may be asked to provide documents before the conciliation, including: